 Dip the cut end into rooting hormone.
-Plant the cutting in a mixture of potting soil, perlite and water.
-Move the pot to an area that receives indirect light.
+Press the cutting in a mixture of potting soil, perlite and water.
+Move the pot to a shady spot.
 Mist the leaves that remain on the cutting.
 Keep the soil moist and mist the leaves daily.

 The cutting should develop roots in four to eight weeks.
-Transplant to a larger pot and move the plant where it receives sunlight all day.
-Keep the room's temperature around 70 to 80 degrees.
-Let the plant mature indoors before moving it outside.
-There is also a method to develop roots by starting cuttings in water.
+Transplant to a larger pot and move the plant where it receives morning sunlight during the period when its roots are growing.
+When the root system is established in the pot, the plant is ready to be transplanted into the landscape.

 How to Winterize Gardenias